montfalcon/PiCasher/README.md

 # PiCasher

-A lightweight docker image running many "passive" income applications, built for a Raspberry Pi.
+A lightweight Bash script for installing many "passive" income applications, built for a Raspberry Pi.

 Currenlty installed programs are:
 - [x] Honeygain